hyperkot/event/README.md

 _An alternative approach to implementing events._<br>

+This library provides an "Event" class which works similar to well-known EventEmitter from NodeJS 'events' module and DOM events.

 This library was designed to be used with **TypeScript**, since IMHO classic **EventEmitter** approach undermines benefits of strong typing - e.g. misspelling event name(which is a string literal) cannot be identified as an